AdobeDocs/workfront.fr-FR/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/report-budgeted-hour.md

 source-git-commit: 332c744ab9b760268620461ed2cb2551caf383cf
 workflow-type: tm+mt
 source-wordcount: '657'
-ht-degree: 1%
+ht-degree: 16%

 ---

-# Rapport : Heure budgétisée
+# Rapport : heure budgétée

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: From&nbsp;Alina: This is my article, but since it's about building a report, it is in the Reporting section.
 Please don't remove it -it's linked to Resource Management and it is super important.) </p>